 If you consider that your business is in the sectors above but the 12 Month Rates Holiday is not shown on your 2020-21 rates bill, LPS may not have enough information about your business.
-Use the online application form to provide LPS with more information about your business use.
+See rates holiday for further information on how to provide LPS with more information about your business use.
 LPS will review this information and decide whether or not you are eligible for the 12-month rates holiday.

 Hardship Rate Relief

 Hardship Rate Relief is available for non-domestic ratepayers who have been affected by exceptional circumstances.;

 However, at any time a ratepayer is experiencing any difficulty in paying a business rate bill, they are encouraged to contact LPS at the earliest possible opportunity, as in most cases payment arrangements can be put in place to assist.

 Hardship Rate Relief is only available on rates that are due - it’s not therefore possible to claim it for April, May, June and July 2020 (due to the 4 Month Rates Holiday).
 However, if your business was affected during February and March 2020 or since August 2020 for example, you can apply.
 Applications for Hardship Rate Relief should now be submitted online.

 To avoid placing financial pressure on ratepayers affected by COVID-19, rate bills (which normally issue every April) were not issued until August 2020 for the 2020-21 rating year.